common-fate/docs-archive/docs/approvals/sso/google.md

 ![](/img/sso/google/08.png)

-- Name the group something descriptive like `granted_admins`
+- Name the group something descriptive like `granted_administrators`

 Add yourself and any others you want to make granted admins to the group in Google.